exactly-once/Home/content/docs/sync-async-boundary.md

 The main problem with the synchronous approach is the temporal coupling it introduces.
 In order to process the request all the components involved need to be available at the same time.
 If processing the initial request results in more request (which in turn generate more requests) it can quickly get out of hand.
 The more parties need to be available at the same time, the higher the likelihood of any one of them failing and undermining the whole process.

+Another problem it that a purely synchronous model does not allow representing processes that are asynchronous by nature i.e. their execution is not tied to any particular user-initiated action.
+Such processes need to be implemented in a different way, e.g. as batch jobs.

-The asynchronous approach solves this problem by introducing queues and one-way messages.
+The asynchronous approach solves the temporal coupling problem by introducing queues and one-way messages.
 The sender or publisher puts the message onto a queue or topic and can immediately move on to processing subsequent work items.
 It does not waste time and resources actively waiting for a response.
 If the recipient is unavailable that's OK too.
 The queue will ensure the message is not lost and that it will be eventually delivered.

 This huge advantage of asynchronous systems becomes a disadvantage when it comes to building user interface components.
 The time to process a message is generally longer and more involved than in a synchronous system.
 In order for the user to know the state of the system, it might be necessary to visualize pending operations related to messages that have been sent but not yet processed.
 This introduces the need to keep the state client-side.
 Depending on the complexity of the problem, it can lead to a fully-fledged multi-master replication as multiple clients can send messages that compete to modify the same set of data.